 According to Kiser and others who endured it, the strap had a stainless steel band woven into it and the blows were administered with full, round-house vigor.
 When it was over Kiser was covered in blood, his clothing was in tatters and the cotton material of his underwear was embedded so deeply into his wounds it had to be removed with a pair of tweezers.

 And what had he done to deserve such a punishment?

 Someone had reported that he had said the word “shit” when he’d slipped on the diving board at the pool.

-As one commenter writing in response to an article in the Florida Times-Union about Roger Dean Kiser’s ordeal said:
+As one commentator writing in response to an article in the Florida Times-Union about Roger Dean Kiser said:

 “Nice try, Rog.
-But it didn’t work this time.
-You might try suing McDonalds for coffee that’s too hot next.
+But it didn’t work.
+Next time you might try suing McDonalds for a cup of coffee that was too hot.
 Or, you might actually try working for a living.”